-The Black Creek Chromite Deposit is strategically located between the Black Thor and Big Daddy deposits which are owned by Noront Resources.
-Black Creek is interpreted to represent the southwest extension of the Black Thor horizon.
+The Black Creek Chromite Deposit is strategically located within the mineral-rich belt of the Ring of Fire (“ROF”), which includes the Eagle’s Nest nickel-copper-PGM deposits and the Black Thor and Big Daddy chromite deposits, currently owned by Noront Resources.
+Black Creek lies along the ultramafic contact that hosts all of the important deposits in the ROF.

-A NI-43 101 Resource Estimate completed in 2015, confirmed that the open-pitable deposit contains over 10 million tonnes of high grade chromite rich enough to be direct-shipped upon extraction.
-The cut-off grade was 20% Cr2O3 including internal waste.
+A NI-43 101 Resource Estimate completed in 2015 confirmed a pit-constrained resource containing over 10 million tonnes of high-grade, direct-shipping chromite.
+A cut-off grade of 20% Cr2O3 was used (estimate includes internal dilution).